GoogleChrome/chrome-launcher/readme.md

   name: 'audit-name',
   tags: ['what have you'],
   description: 'whatnot',
   // value: The score.
-Typically a boolean, but can be number 0-100
+Typically a Boolean, but can be number 0-100
   value: 0,
   // rawValue: Could be anything, as long as it can easily be stringified and displayed,
   //   e.g. 'your score is bad because you wrote ${rawValue}'